-Here $\iota_a \equiv \iota_{X_a}$ denotes the interior product with respect to base vector $X_a$.
-In the literature it is common to define contortion 1-form, $K_{ab}$, in terms of torsion
+Here $\iota_a \equiv \iota_{X_a}$ denotes the interior product with respect to the orthonormal base vector $X_a$.
+In the literature it is common to define the anti-symmetric contortion tensor 1-form, $K_{ab}$, in terms of torsion tensor 2-form

-It is worthy to notice the symmetric part of the affine connection is determined by only nonmetricity, $\omega_{(ab)}= Q_{ab}$.
-The remainder of $\omega_{ab}$ is the anti-symmetric.
+It is worthy to notice that the symmetric part of the affine connection is determined by only nonmetricity, $\omega_{(ab)}= Q_{ab}$, the remainder of $\omega_{ab}$ is the anti-symmetric\footnote{Here $\omega_{(ab)}:= \frac{1}{2} (\omega_{ab}+\omega_{ba}) = Q_{ab}$ is the reason why we adopt the factor $-\frac{1}{2}$ in the definition of nonmetricity (\ref{eq:nonmetric}).}.
 All the Riemannian quantities will be labelled by a tilde over them in this paper.

 Under a Lorentz transformation, $SO(1,2)$, the quantities transform as follows

 where $\phi$ is a scalar field and $A$ is the Maxwell potential 1-form.
 Since $\eta_{a'b'} = \eta_{ab} = \text{diag}(-1,+1,+1)$, transformation elements depending on local coordinates, $L^{a'}{}_a(x)$ and $L^{a}{}_{a'}(x)$, form the Lorentz group, and also satisfy $L^{a'}{}_a L^{a}{}_{b'} = L^{a}{}_{a'} L^{a'}{}_{b} = \delta^a_b$.
 Similarly, a coordinate dependent Weyl (scale) transformation yields